YearUp-Esahalon/WB4-exercises/README.md

 # WB4-exercises
-we are doing this together in class
+We are doing this together in class